Central African Republic

-The Central African Republic voted in favour of the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) in September 2007 and in August 2010, it became the first African State to ratify ILO Convention 169, which, under the terms of the ILO Constitution, entered into force on 11 August 2011.
+CAR voted in favour of the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) in September 2007 and ratified ILO Convention 169 in August 2010.
+It was the first and only African State to ratify this Convention.
+On 11 August 2011, under the terms of the ILO Constitution, the Convention entered into force.